unclehowell/os.hotspotbnb.com/Readme.md

     - The file size is 2GB - WaveOS contains more than 200,000 folders and files

-b) Uncompress using .7z (better than zip!): http://www.7-zip.org
+b) Uncompress using 7-Zip.org

     - This expands it to 32GB, so make sure you have space on your Hard drive

-c) Burn WaveOS to your Micro SD Card using Win32 Disk Imager - http://www.softpedia.com/get/CD-DVD-Tools/Data-CD-DVD-Burning/Win32-Disk-Imager.shtml)
+c) Burn WaveOS to your Micro SD Card using Win32 Disk Imager

-    - This process takes around one hour to complete.
+    - This process takes around one hour to complete

 d) Insert the WaveOS SD Card into the Raspberry Pi and power it up

-    - The first boot can take upto 15minutes before the Wi-Fi Hotspot is Broadcasted
+    - The first boot can take upto 15 minutes before the Wi-Fi Hotspot is Broadcasted
     - In some cases it can take 10 more minutes for the services to all start (harmoniously)

 e) Connect to the WaveOS Wi-Fi Hotspot using the default password